 On October 4, a Virgin Atlantic Boeing 747 ran the first-ever commercial flight using LanzaTech’s waste-to-ethanol technology.
 Using flue gas from carbon-intensive industrial processes, such as steel mills, U.S.-based LanzaTech is able to create a jet fuel that has a 70 percent lower carbon footprint as compared to traditional fossil-based jet fuel.
-It’s worth noting though, that the CO2 was captured at a steel mill in China, and converted to renewable jet fuel in the nation of Georgia.
+It’s worth noting though, that the CO2 was captured at a steel mill in China, and converted to renewable jet fuel in Georgia.
 Why not capture and convert domestic CO2?
 It’s largely policy related.
 All signs are indicating that the U.S. will be left behind in the development of a new and major industry, unless the prevailing headwinds change quickly.

 With funding and support from the Pacific Northwest National Laboratory (PNNL), and the Department of Energy’s Bioenergy Technologies Office (BETO), LanzaTech has built a unique carbon recycling system that is similar to ethanol production, but instead of fermenting sugars (from corn or other organic materials), the company turns carbon dioxide and other waste gases into ethanol using a strain of bacteria.
 The ethanol is then converted to alcohol-to-jet fuel, a drop-in renewable fuel replacement for traditional fossil-based jet fuel that can currently be used in a 50 percent blend with fossil-based jet fuel.